johnny5550822/gdax-army/README.md

 ## Contributing
 Please feel free to [pull requests](https://github.com/johnny5550822/gdax-army/pulls).

+#### Pull Request Guidelines
+- Please follow as close as [pep-0008](https://www.python.org/dev/peps/pep-0008/) coding guidelines, such as having at most 79 characters in a line
+- REMEMBER to remove your credentials in code everytime before you push to master branch.
+- Code in pythonic way.
+- We follow KISS (Keep it simple, stupid!) for the design principle, and OOP for design pattern.
+- If you are using subl, please auto format it following PEP-8 standard, [tutorial](https://packagecontrol.io/packages/Python%20PEP8%20Autoformat).
+- When you write tests, please follow the convention in sampleUnitTest.py.

 ## Code Infrastructure
 ```bash
 run.py - the main for all parameters setup.